cdl-geneseo/geneseo-dictionary/H/honk.md

 # honk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : honk

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 1. Verb, to vomit 2.
 Noun, a hickSource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006 Of those surveyed in 2008, 9.1% recognized the word, and 0% learned the word in Geneseo.Talbot, 2008As of 2012, 0% of students surveyed know this word.(Flynn, G-M, 2012)